Albania History, Language and Culture

 Normal Albanian etiquette is for people to shake hands the first time they see each other every day, and then again when they part.
 Between friends, a kiss on both cheeks is exchanged by men as well as women.

 The usual way to indicate 'yes' is by moving the head horizontally from side to side.
-'No' is usually signalled by a slight raising of the eyebrows, sometimes accompanied by a gentle click of the tongue.
+'No' is usually signalled by a nod of the head.

-Homosexuality is taboo, although not illegal.
-Public displays of affection by gay couples are likely to be greeted with some hostility.
+Homosexuality is still a taboo, although not illegal and laws against discrimination being in place since 2010.
+Public displays of affection by LGBTQ+ couples are likely to be greeted with some hostility.

 Language in Albania